SumacLn/Cognitive-Structural-Realism/README.md

 ## 🔗 Contact

-To discuss permission, licensing, or collaborative research, contact: [Author Contact Placeholder]
+To discuss permission, licensing, or collaborative research, contact: [SumacLn]